ZJU-SEC/Cargo-Ecosystem-Monitor/README.md

 ### Reproduce Our Results

 Make sure that your processor(6+ cores), memory size(16+GB) and disk size (5GB for database maintenance, 50+GB for build, 1TB for ecosystem source code) are powerful enough, as we need to compile Rust compiler and analyze the entire ecosystem.
+Refer to [postgresql guide](#quick-guide-to-postgresql) section if you are not familiar with the Postgresql usage.

 #### Using Ecosystem Raw Data